khmarbaise/octopress/source/_posts/2018/09/2018-09-25-apache-maven-jxr-plugin-version-3-dot-0-0-released.md

  * {%ajl JXR-110 %} - Use equivalent css/images of javadoc
  * {%ajl JXR-124 %} - Remove excluded DEPENDENCIES file if new parent is used.
- * {%ajl JXR-125 %} - Upgrade to Maven 3.0 compatibility
+ * {%ajl JXR-125 %} - Upgrade to Maven 3.0 compatiblity
  * {%ajl JXR-127 %} - Create anchor for classes generated from a Java source file
  * {%ajl JXR-131 %} - Reports 'jxr' and 'test-jxr' do not contain generated sources.
  * {%ajl JXR-132 %} - Aggregator reports should not require modules to be installed/deployed.